Select Page

 While the digital nomad scene is still emerging, Ljubljana’s startup and creative communities make it a natural hub once the visa opens.

-FAQs about Slovenia for Remote Work
+FAQs About Slovenia for Digital Nomads

 koper harbor with boats slovenia